 Peak-we've moved Peak to Bangkok, but didn't realize that was only the beginning.
 Before the text ended today, he was off to climb Mt.
 Everest with his father and their climbing group.
 Now the vertical begins.

-we got important dates on the time line, and are now beginning to add the stories given to us by our familymembers.
+Personal History Project-we got important dates on the time line, and are now beginning to add the stories given to us by our familymembers.
 This is where the real interest begins to build.

 Research-how do researchers do that?
 We went to the library and listened to Ms. Hodgson describe the Big Six research process.
 We'll need this by the end of next week.